 - No tagging or deposit specific segmenting in Shopify.

-2.3 Steps for setting up a manual deposit listing
+2.3 Steps for setting up manual Shopify deposits

 - Create a new Shopify product that will be your ‘deposit’.
 For example, call it ‘A test product – deposit’ (in the description explain your deposit process and terms).

 - Make sure the product isn’t marked as a ‘physical product’ in Shopify’s product admin.
 This is so shipping isn’t charged by default.